Pelenia/Video-Storytelling-Guide/README.md

 This is still a WIP, but we will welcome translations when things are finished...
 To translate the book, create a sub-directory of the project, give it the correct ISO639 code, and then submit a pull request.

 ## License
-This content is licensed as [Creative Commons Sharealike](https://creativecommons.org/licenses/by-sa/4.0/)
+This content is licensed as [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 We’d love to work with you to make this guide an all-in-one resource for those of us that cannot afford big production budgets and creative agency fees.
 This is a project for everyone that recognizes the importance of reclaiming the power of storytelling in our society.